armory/docs/content/en/armory-enterprise/quick-spin-instructions/quickstart-quick-spin.md

    ```
    https://github.com/arnab-datta/counter-app
    ```
-2. Create a fork to your personal github account.
+2. Create a fork to your personal Github account.
 3. (Optional) Clone the fork.

 ## Create an application